Case Study in Brief

 Course: JPNS-201: Second Year Modern Japanese (Fall 2021)

 Number of Students: 7

 This fall the Fletcher Jones Foundation Innovation Center was opened at the University of Redlands.
 This space included an upgraded Makerspace, created in association with Garner Holt Productions, containing 3D printers, laser cutters, CNC devices, a vacuum form, and two humanoid animatronics.
 Dr. Masako Nunn chose to augment one of the standard assignments in in her Japanese 201 class by utilizing the animatronics.
 In the standard project students, as groups, chose an aspect of Japanese culture and created a 10 -15-minute presentation in both English and Japanese.

-To incorporate the Animatronics the students were provided the opportunity to not only look into a Japanese cultural item, but also gain skills in programing, audio recording, and script making.
-In the project students first learned about the Animatronics becoming comfortable with how to utilize the programing software.
-The students then had to create their script, record their audio, and then bring the audio and animatronic programing together.
+To incorporate the Animatronics the students were provided the opportunity to not only look into a Japanese cultural item, but also gain skills in programming, audio recording, and script making.
+In the project students first learned about the Animatronics becoming comfortable with how to utilize the programming software.
+The students then had to create their script, record their audio, and then bring the audio and animatronic programming together.
 Lastly the students had the animatronics preform the presentation to the class.

 Students utilizing Showforge to manipulate a SPARK-E. Video has no sound.

 "Since it the very first experience for all students to program speech and movement in a robot, 2-3 students as a group presented Japanese culture: 1) Japanese folk story; 2) Japanese celebrations: 3) how a robot is used.
 They needed to write their own scripts in Japanese.
 Then, they programmed their speech and movement in a robot.
 This task was very challenging for all of them.
 However, after they all started to get used to programming and operating the robot, one of groups had a dialogue situation so they used two robots to interact with each other.